Sales Leader's Guide to Selecting a CRM

 Pipedrive focuses on visual deal stages and simplicity.

-- Strengths: Drag-and-drop pipeline, activity reminders, goal tracking, and mobile apps built for SMB sales teams.
+- Strengths: Drag-and-drop pipeline, activity reminders, goal tracking, mobile apps.

-- Limitations: No lead database, no built-in deliverability infrastructure, and multichannel outreach still requires third-party tools.
+- Limitations: No lead database, no built-in deliverability infrastructure, requires third-party tools for outreach.

-- Best for: Small teams (3–10 reps) that rely on warm referrals or inbound deals but still want a lightweight CRM.
+- Best For: Small teams (3–10 reps) relying on warm referrals or inbound deals.

 Apollo